TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: Experiments

 \section{Experiments}

-To verify the model's effectiveness, we extensively evaluate our proposed TimeXer on a diverse range of real-world time series datasets from different domains.
+To verify the effectiveness and generality of TimeXer, we extensively experiment under two different time series paradigms, \emph{i.e.} short-term forecasting with exogenous variables and long-term multivariate forecasting, on a diverse range of real-world time series datasets from different domains.
+We also conduct experiments on long-term forecasting with exogenous variables on the multivariate benchmark, which are presented in Appendix \ref{sec:full-long-exog}.

-\paragraph{Datasets} To completely evaluate the forecasting capability of our proposed TimeXer, we conduct both short-term forecasting and long-term forecasting settings.
-For short-term forecasting tasks, we consider Electricity Price short-term Forecasting datasets (EPF) \cite{lago2021forecasting}, which is a real-world forecasting benchmark derived from five major power market data spanning six years each.
+\paragraph{Datasets} For short-term forecasting tasks, we include short-term electricity price forecasting datasets (EPF) \cite{lago2021forecasting}, which is a real-world forecasting with exogenous various benchmarks derived from five major power market data spanning six years each.
 Each dataset contains electricity price as an endogenous variable and two influential exogenous variables in practice.
-As for long-term forecasting, we adopt seven well-established public long-term multivariate forecasting benchmarks to perform forecasting with exogenous variables.
-We summarize the domain information of endogenous and exogenous variables for each dataset in Table \ref{tab:dataset}.
+Meanwhile, we adopt seven well-established public long-term multivariate forecasting benchmarks \cite{wang2024deep} to evaluate the performance of TimeXer in multivariate forecasting.